jacksonethan59/fluffy-octo-adventure/README.md

 # fluffy-octo-adventure
-Simple utility to unistall and immediately launch LGS 5.10 S install wizard.
+Simple .bat utility to unistall and immediately launch LGS 5.10 S install wizard VIA windows command line.
+Can be modified for any program.
+Installer not included